Moving to South Korea

 The extensive road, rail and ferry transport systems in South Korea connect its nine provinces.
 Similar to Japan’s bullet train, the KTX connects Seoul, Daejeon, Daegu and Busan - the cities most popular with expats - and enables passengers to hurtle from Seoul in the north to Busan in the south in about three hours.

 The healthcare system in South Korea is as advanced as its transport network.
 The country is at the forefront of medical research and constantly strives to push the boundaries of medical knowledge.
 Similarly, the standard of education in South Korea is also high, with a number of foreign language and international schools in Seoul and other major cities, as well as in some smaller towns.
 Living standards are also high and, although accommodation is expensive, the cost of living is relatively reasonable.

 South Korean cuisine is very different from Asian foods that expats are often familiar with and may initially challenge their palates.
 Perseverance is crucial, however, since there are many regional delicacies worth sampling, although Western food is readily available all over.

 South Koreans enjoy entertainment, and the country's nightlife, particularly in the larger cities, is fantastic.
 There are a number of cultural festivals celebrated throughout the year and it has a bustling music scene that frequently attracts international stars.

 Politically, South Korea does not enjoy a good relationship with its neighbour, North Korea, but this rarely affects ordinary people going about their daily business.

-South Korea can be a challenging place for expats but the rewards of moving there are great.
-Its culture is intriguing and, with accessible countryside, getting away from fast-paced life in the city is easy.
-Living standards are also high and the cost of living is relatively reasonable.
+Despite certain challenges, Korean culture is intriguing and rewards deeper understanding.
 South Korea is an incredibly safe country with low crime rates, and expats can expect a warm welcome from locals and other foreigners.